Christian Rock Hard: Plot

 Before long, Faith + 1 celebrates the sale of its millionth album.
-By this time, Stan, Kyle and Kenny decide that the satisfaction of having fans should be more important to musicians than fighting against the fans who make them popular and go to see their concerts.
+By this time, Stan, Kyle, and Kenny decide that the satisfaction of having fans should be more critical to musicians than fighting against the fans who make them famous and go to see their concerts.
 They decide that touring still brings in revenue and call off their strike.
-However, the other musicians do not follow suit, because, according to Britney Spears, "[they are] just about the money."
+However, the other musicians do not follow suit, because, according to Britney Spears, they are "just about the money."

-Cartman has spent all the money made from their album on a lavish, extravagant awards ceremony to celebrate Faith + 1's success, and specifically to insult Kyle for losing the bet to Cartman.
-However, Cartman's jubilation is short-lived.
-As it turns out, Cartman is told that Christian record companies only hand out gold, frankincense and myrrh records, so Faith + 1, as Christian artists, will never have a platinum album (which is not true in real life), meaning that Kyle technically did not lose the bet and never will.
-Cartman, enraged at this turn of events, destroys the band's myrrh album award, screaming "Goddammit!" and "Fuck Jesus!"
+Cartman has spent all the money made from their album on a lavish, extravagant awards ceremony to celebrate Faith + 1's success and specifically to insult Kyle for losing the bet.
+However, Cartman's jubilation is short-lived when he is told that Christian record companies only hand out gold, frankincense, and myrrh records, so Faith + 1, as Christian artists, will never have a platinum album (which is not true in real life).
+Thus, Kyle technically did not lose the bet and never will.
+Cartman, enraged at this turn of events, destroys the band's myrrh album award, screaming "God damn it!" and "Fuck Jesus!"
 This blasphemy causes the horrified fans to scream and flee.

-When Token angrily confronts Cartman for spending every penny of their take, driving away their fans and ending the career of the band, Cartman continues to rant and insults him by calling him a "black asshole".
+When Token angrily chastises Cartman for driving away their fans, Cartman insults him by calling him a "black asshole."
 In response, Token assaults Cartman on the stage before walking away.
-Conceding that Cartman got what he deserved, Stan, Kenny and Kyle also leave.
-As Cartman lies moaning in pain on the stage, Butters approaches him meekly.
-Butters then farts in Cartman's face, gives him the finger, and says "Fuck you, Eric," before walking away himself, leaving Cartman all alone to recover from his pain and humiliation.
+Believing that Cartman got what he deserved, Stan, Kyle, and Kenny also leave.
+As Cartman lies moaning in pain on the stage, Butters approaches him meekly and farts in Cartman's face, gives him the finger, and says, "Fuck you, Eric", before walking away himself, leaving Cartman all alone to recover from his pain and humiliation.

 Home media

-"Christian Rock Hard", along with the fourteen other episodes from The Complete Seventh Season, were released on a three-disc DVD set in the United States on March 21, 2006.
+"Christian Rock Hard", along with the 14 other episodes from The Complete Seventh Season, was released on a three-disc DVD-set in the United States on March 21, 2006.
 The sets included brief audio commentaries by Parker and Stone for each episode.
 IGN gave the season an 8/10.

+The episode is also included in the 2005 DVD South Park: The Passion of the Jew, alongside the titular episode and "Red Hot Catholic Love".